Eleanor Roosevelt: Early life

 At age 17 in 1902, Roosevelt completed her formal education and returned to the United States; she was presented at a debutante ball at the Waldorf-Astoria hotel on December 14.
 She was later given her own "coming out party".
 She said of her debut in a public discussion once, "It was simply awful.
 It was a beautiful party, of course, but I was so unhappy, because a girl who comes out is so utterly miserable if she does not know all the young people.
 Of course I had been so long abroad that I had lost touch with all the girls I used to know in New York.
 I was miserable through all that."

 Roosevelt was active with the New York Junior League shortly after its founding, teaching dancing and calisthenics in the East Side slums.
 The organization had been brought to Roosevelt's attention by her friend, organization founder Mary Harriman, and a male relative who criticized the group for "drawing young women into public activity".

-Roosevelt was a lifelong Episcopalian, regularly attended services, and was very familiar with the New Testament.
+A devout Episcopalian, Roosevelt regularly attended services, and studied the New Testament.
 Dr. Harold Ivan Smith states that she, "was very public about her faith.
-In hundreds of “My Day” and “If You Ask Me” columns, she addressed issues of faith, prayer and the Bible."
+In hundreds of "My Day" and "If You Ask Me" columns, she addressed issues of faith, prayer and the Bible."